ofirgalcon/geekbench/README.md

-GeekBench module
+Geekbench module
 ==========

-Reports the GeekBench stats for the computer.
+Reports the Geekbench stats for the computer.

-Client will trigger server to lookup GeekBench information from GeekBench's API once a week.
+Client will trigger server to lookup Geekbench information from Geekbench's API once a week.

 Table Schema
 ---